Introduction

 Ekapada means single leg.
 In Single Leg Shoulder Stand, one leg is folded.

-The benefits of Sarvangasana includes the following
+The benefits of Sarvangasana include the following

-Supports the treatment for Hypertension
+Supports the treatment of High Blood Pressure

 This pose helps to reduce high blood pressure.
 However, during the time of performance, it temporarily increases the blood pressure.
 Recent studies show that it improves Blood Pressure and Heart Rate.
-As a result, it improves overall cardiac health.
+As a result, it improves overall heart health.
 Hence, the practice of this pose can be used as adjunctive therapy for high blood pressure.

 Improves Thyroid Health